 — How is AI actually being used in the public institutional sector?

-"Currently in Estonia's public institutional sector, more than 130 cases of AI use have been reported across 65 agencies.
-This figure is being updated quickly every year.
-One point to note is that most of these are closer to small tools to improve administrative efficiency rather than large-scale projects.
-For example, the Tax and Customs Board uses an AI-based tax evasion detection system to monitor the entire tax filing process and deploys personnel with a focus on large tax evasion cases.
-The Unemployment Insurance Fund also uses AI to identify job seekers at risk of long-term unemployment early and link them to policy support.
-In the parliament, meeting contents are automatically recorded by an AI transcription program.
+"In Estonia's public institutional sector today, more than 130 AI use cases have been reported across 65 agencies.
+That number is being updated rapidly every year.
+One point to note is that most of these are small tools to improve administrative efficiency rather than large-scale projects.
+For example, the Tax and Customs Board uses an AI-based tax evasion detection system to monitor the tax payment process and focus personnel on major tax evasion cases.
+The Unemployment Insurance Fund also uses AI to identify job seekers at high risk of long-term unemployment early and link them to policy support.
+In Parliament, meeting content is automatically recorded by an AI transcription program.

 — How does Estonia's AI strategy differ from those of other countries?